 The Falcon and the Winter Soldier

-The Falcon and the Winter Soldier (2021) mini-series review
+The Falcon and the Winter Soldier (2021-) Season 1 review

 The Falcon and the Winter Soldier is the second in the Marvel Cinematic Universe’s Disney+ short-form series.
 (Assuming this is the only season that is.)
 The story follows the titular characters, Sam Wilson, AKA The Falcon, and Bucky Barnes, AKA Winter Soldier, as they must stop a terrorist organization while dealing with the legacy of Captain America after Sam gives up the shield to the government.